maxrothman/config/README.md

   [Stylish Chrome plugin](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en)
   and copy-paste the styles in stylish/ into it, using the matching paths noted in the file headers
+  * The stylish/README.md has more info on how to install these

 ## Complete
 * brew packages